Methods for Solving Variational Inequalities with Markovian Stochasticity

-This finishes the proof. \end{proof} Now we are ready to prove the convergence of Algorithm \ref{alg:EGM}.
-The proof scheme is to utilize Lemmas \ref{lem:1} and \ref{lem:2} and Cauchy-Schwarz inequalities, proceed by taking the full mathematical expectation on both sides of the resulting expressions and, with the aid of Lemma \ref{lem:3}, sum these expectations from some index $\tau > \tau_{mix}(\varepsilon)$ up to iteration $T - 1$.
-Through these steps and by imposing specific conditions on the parameters $\gamma$ and $\varepsilon$, we derive the final convergence result. \begin{theorem}[Convergence of Algorithm \ref{alg:EGM}] Let Assumptions \ref{as:lip}, \ref{as:stronglymonotone}, \ref{as:optimumlimited}, \ref{as:var} be satisfied.
-Let the problem \eqref{eq:main} be solved by Algorithm \ref{alg:EGM}.
-Then, for all $\varepsilon > 0, ~\gamma > 0, ~T \geq \tau_{mix}(\varepsilon)$ such that $\gamma \leq \min\{\frac{1}{2L}, \frac{1}{4\mu}\}, ~\varepsilon \leq \min\{\frac{\mu}{6}, \gamma\}$, it holds that
+{which proves the claim.} \end{proof} Now we are ready to prove the convergence of Algorithm \ref{alg:EGM}.
+The proof scheme is to utilize Lemmas \ref{lem:1} and \ref{lem:2} and Cauchy-Schwarz inequalities, proceed by taking the full mathematical expectation on both sides of the resulting expressions and, with the aid of Lemma \ref{lem:3}, sum these expectations from some index $\tau > \tau_{mix}$ up to iteration $T - 1$.
+Through these steps and by imposing specific conditions on the parameters $\gamma$, we derive the final convergence result. \begin{theorem}[Convergence of Algorithm \ref{alg:EGM}] Let Assumptions \ref{as:lip}, \ref{as:stronglymonotone}, \ref{as:optimumlimited}, \ref{as:var} be satisfied.
+Let the problem \eqref{eq:main} be solved by Algorithm \ref{alg:EGM}. {Than, for all $T \gtrsim \tau_{mix}$ and $0 \leq \gamma \leq \min\{\frac{1}{2L}, \frac{1}{4\mu}\}$, it holds that}

-where $\Delta_\tau := 6\sum\limits_{t=0}^{\tau-1}\mathbb{E}\Big[ \|z^{t+\frac{1}{2}} - z^t\|^2 + \|z^{t+\frac{1}{2}} - z^*\|^2\Big]$. \end{theorem}
+where $\Delta_{\tau_{mix}} := \sum\limits_{t=0}^{{\tau_{mix}}-1}\mathbb{E}\Big[ \|z^{t+\frac{1}{2}} - z^t\|^2 + \|z^{t+\frac{1}{2}} - z^*\|^2\Big]$. \end{theorem}

 \begin{proof} We start by using Lemma \ref{lem:1}:

 Take a look at the second term.
 We use the stepping back technique: